Russia

 The winemaking tradition in Russia is steeped in a long and varied history, beginning with the growth of wild grape vines around the Caspian, Black, and Azov seas, areas linked to ancient viticulture and trade with the Greeks.
 This region is reputed to be the cradle of the world's oldest wine culture.

-Prince Lev Golitsyn, in the late 19th and early 20th centuries, pioneered modern Russian winemaking with his establishment of a commercial champagne factory in Crimea.
+Prince Lev Golitsyn, in the late 19th and early 20th centuries, pioneered modern Russian winemaking with his establishment of a commercial sparkling wine factory in Crimea.
 The tumultuous period following the 1917 Russian Revolution saw a temporary decline in the industry, but it gradually recovered, transforming from an aristocratic privilege to a more widespread beverage under Soviet rule.

 The late 20th century brought further challenges, especially during Gorbachev's anti-alcohol campaign and the post-Soviet economic shifts, which led to a significant reduction in vineyard area.
 However, the 21st century marked a renaissance for Russian winemaking, with a focus on semi-sweet and sweet wines and the adoption of European techniques.
 The industry's resurgence is exemplified by the success of wineries like Abrau-Durso and international accolades, such as the gold medal awarded to Fanagoria Blanc de Blancs Brut at a prestigious global competition.